 - A non-refundable application fee must be submitted with the application for admission.
-Students who apply for admission but do not register and who re-apply for admission within three semesters following the first semester for which they applied are not required to submit an additional application fee.
-For fee information, visit the College website. - All transcripts and educational documents must be official (photocopies are not accepted).
+For fee information, visit the College website. - 2.
+All transcripts and educational documents must be official (photocopies are not accepted).

 All transcripts and supporting documents submitted with an application for admission become the property of Langara College and are under no circumstances returned to the applicant.
 Exceptions may be made for irreplaceable documents providing the student informs Registrar and Enrolment Services upon submission of the documents that the documents cannot be replaced.